Recommended for all macOS High Sierra users

-Highly recommended, and certainly critical given how little testing is done by Apple on the new APFS technology.
+Highly recommended, and certainly critical given how little testing has been done by Apple on the new APFS technology.
 Apple has released the macOS 10.13 Supplemental Update 1.0 (a whopping 923.4 MB) as of 7 October 2017 (makes you want to live in New Zealand or Silicon Valley in California to benefit from high speed and cheap fibre-optic internet networks).
 A necessary update to fix a glaring security issue in APFS technology.
-Thrown in for good measure are a few more other essential improvements to help with greater stability of installer packages, as well as a fix for the cursor graphic bug while using Adobe InDesign, and also resolves an issue where email messages couldn’t be deleted from Yahoo accounts in Mail.
+Thrown in for good measure are a few more other essential improvements to help with greater stability of installer packages, as well as a fix for the cursor graphic bug when using Adobe InDesign, and also resolves an issue where email messages couldn’t be deleted from Yahoo accounts in Mail.
 No immediate other issues reported by users when installing this update, so hopefully it should be plain sailing other than the hefty size of the update.

 Remember, it is all early days yet.

 Further details about the update is available from the Apple web site.

 There are definitely some teething problems with macOS High Sierra.
 Talk of missing login items after installing the supplemental update, not to mention issues with Mail.app and the new APFS somehow retaining a phenomenal number of draft emails despite the user thinking they were either sent or deleted, are starting to become common among Mac users.
 For example, Macguruguy at MacUpdate.com said:

 "Have had my second major issue with High Sierra.
 Login Items disappeared.
 Was not on initial install.
 Had to completely rebuild because replacing preferences file would not work.
 Luckily I had backup info."